-3.4 Evaluation methodology
+3.4 Evaluation Methodology

 We measured the quality of the methods by using the receiver operating characteristic (ROC) scores, the ROC50 scores, and the median rate of false positives (mRFP).
-The ROC score is the normalized area under a curve that plots true positives against false positives for different possible thresholds for classification (Gribskov and Robinson, 1996).
+The ROC score is the normalized area under a curve that plots true positives against false positives for different possible thresholds for classification [6].
 The ROC50 score is the area under the ROC curve up to the first 50 false positives.
-Finally, that rely on BLOSUM62
+Finally, the mRFP is the number of false positives scoring as high or better than the median-scoring true positives.